FilMarini/bigbanger/README.md

 ### Micropython

-1. Flash the ESP32-C3 micropython firmware.
+1. Flash the ESP32-C3 microPython firmware.
 Instructions and firmware files are [here](https://micropython.org/download/ESP32_GENERIC_C3/)

 2. Copy the `.py` files in the `firmware/upython` folder as well as `hx711/hx711_gpio.py` file into the ESP32.
 For this you can use [rshell](https://github.com/dhylands/rshell)